 The Puppy Buyers' Guide

+It is fair to say that for many owners, the Leonberger is the only breed for them.
 However, it is not a breed to get involved with causally.
 They are large, fast-growing, robust, water-loving dogs with thick coats, thick skins and often, pretty thick skulls.
-They can grow from an irresistible bundle of joy at 8 weeks into a rambunctious 10 stone tearaway by 12 months.
+They can grow from an irresistible bundle of joy at 8 weeks into a rambunctious 11 stone tearaway by 12 months.
 Before setting your heart on a Leo, just try to imagine how you would deal with something that has the mind of a toddler, is the size of a small donkey, and has the emotions of a randy teenager all rolled into one, then think again before deciding that this is the breed for you.
 Puppy buyers should certainly be as prepared as they can before taking the plunge.

 Do your research!

 By doing this, you will come to know more of what to expect from life with a Leo.
 You’ll start to see what differing types and lines are like, and who is breeding what.
-Most importantly, you’ll begin to get to know some of the breeders and what sorts of dogs they are producing, be it in terms of size, markings or- most importantly of all- temperament.
+Most importantly, you’ll begin to get to know some of the breeders and what sorts of dogs they are producing, be it in terms of size, coat colours or- most importantly of all- temperament.
+By this time, you will probably have found out who has plans to breed in the months ahead.
+Be prepared to wait, many breeders have lists of potential buyers long before their dogs are even mated, and some will not produce a litter at all until they have such a list in place.
+If you really really want a great Leonberger, then you are probably going to have to wait for him.

 Another thing you should consider doing is reading the code of ethics for the Leonberger Club of Great Britain so that you may become familiar with just what is expected from breeders in terms of required background health checks on breeding pairs and so forth.
 These are a minimum set of rules established by the Club to help ensure that only sound healthy Leonbergers come into the world.
 It is the responsibility of the puppy buyer to inquire about the complete health and temperament status of the breeding dogs, including test results and familial health history.
 Arm yourself with the necessary knowledge to ask well-informed questions so that you will know what is behind your new puppy.
+There are some helpful tips on questions to ask in the Choosing Your Breeder section, which you can find in the links at the top of this page.

 Before you take the plunge and get that new bundle of joy, there are a number of things you need to think about to prepare for your new life with Leonbergers.
+Please take a few moments to read through the Checklist For Your New Puppy, which can be found in the links at the top of this page.

-Once you have set your heart on getting a Leonberger, have done your research, visited many and thoroughly prepared yourself for what will be required in the days, months and years ahead, you will be ready to find your pup.
-This probably means hunting around to find a breeder whose dogs you have met and admire.
+Once you have set your heart on getting a Leonberger, have done your research, visited many Leos and their owners and thoroughly prepared yourself for what will be required in the days, months and years ahead, you will be ready to find your pup.
+This probably means hunting around to find a breeder whose dogs you have met and admired.
 If you are lucky, they have some puppies and one may be available, but it is more likely that you will be waiting for them to plan a litter and hoping to get on their list.
+This is not a bad thing, because it allows you to get to know the breeder and they you.
+Good breeders will often be quite picky about what sort of home their pupies are going into, so do not be offended if they quiz you about your suitability and preparations.
+Most will also retain a life-long interest in the puppy.
+The good ones will be available at the end of a telephone night or day for help and advice.

 What to expect from the breeder: